 *Please note that archival source materials are original historical documents that have not been censored, reviewed or otherwise altered by the Royal BC Museum.
 Some materials may contain content that is racist, sexist or otherwise offensive.
 The Royal BC Museum is only the custodian of archival materials; the content does not necessarily reflect the views or policies of the Royal BC Museum.

-We, your jury appointed to enquire into the death of one Chung Chi, find that the said Chung Chi came to his death by an explosion of gas in No. 6 mine, caused by a sudden out-burst of gas, which was liberated by a squeeze.
-From the evidence before use we are unable to decide how the gas was lighted; it may have been lighted by the broken lamp, Exhibit "A", or matches used by Chinamen while lighting their cigarettes or pipes.
+We, your jury appointed to enquire in the death of one Chung Chi, find that said Chung Chi came to his death by an explosion of gas in No. 6 mine, caused by a sudden out-burst of gas, which was liberated by a squeeze.
+From the evidence before us we are unable to decide how the gas was lighted; it may have been lighted by the broken lamp, Exhibit "A", or matches used by Chinamen while lighting their cigarettes or pipes.

-We are also of the opinion that the Inspector of Mines should see that the Mines Regulation Act is more, strictly enforced.
+We are also of opinion that the Inspector of Mines should see that the Mines Regulation Act is more strictly enforced.

-Stanley H. Riggs, foreman, James Reich, Daniel Kilpatrick D. Daniels, C. H. Tarbell, Duncan Bennie, Alexander McNeill.
+Stanley H. Riggs, foreman, James Reich, Daniel Kilpatrick, D. Daniels, C. H. Tarbell, Duncan Bennie, Alexander MoNeill.

 BC Archives GR-0431 Box 6 File 3